YCSGP/MIXPRS/README.md

 # MIXPRS
 MIXPRS is a data fission-based multi-population PRS integration framework designed to effectively combine PRS derived from multiple populations and methods.
+This framework is described in detail in:

+- **Xu, L., Dong, Y., Zeng, X., Bian, Z., Zhou, G., Guan, L., & Zhao, H. (2025).
+Almost Free Enhancement of Multi-Population PRS: From Data-Fission to Pseudo-GWAS Subsampling. bioRxiv, 2025-06.**

 The MIXPRS pipeline requires **only GWAS summary statistics and LD reference panels**, and involves three main steps (Figure 1):

 * **Step1: MIX-GWAS subsampling**
   Generate independent subsampled training and tuning GWAS datasets.